svmiller/eh6127/lab-scripts/ols-diagnostics.md

 it’s never just “do this and you’re done” thing; it’s always a “fuck around and see what you find” thing.
 However, the “classic” standard error corrections are so-called “Huber-White” standard errors and are often known by the acronym “HC0”.
-The suggest defaults you often see in software for “robust” standard errors are type “HC3”, based on this offering from [Mackinnon and White (1985)](https://www.sciencedirect.com/science/article/abs/pii/0304407685901587).
+The suggested defaults you often see in software for “robust” standard errors are type “HC3”, based on this offering from [Mackinnon and White (1985)](https://www.sciencedirect.com/science/article/abs/pii/0304407685901587).
 I can’t really say this with 100% certainty (because you won’t know